 **Please fill out the form on the contact page or contact firstname.lastname@example.org if you need more detailed talking points for contacting the Governor, legislators, the State Water Control Board, and the DEQ

 Join resistance efforts.
 If you are in the Richmond area, the Virginia Pipeline Resisters hold demonstrations every Wednesday behind the Governor’s Office.
 For more resources and a list of groups fighting the pipelines across the state, see the Alleghany-Blue Ridge Alliance.
-The Water Is Life.
+Follow the Water Is Life.
 Protect It.
-Coalition also provides a list of groups as well as actions (the group list is in the about section of the Facebook page).
+Coalition, which also provides a list of groups as well as actions (the group list is in the about section of the Facebook page).

 Donate to pipeline resistance efforts.
 Resistance efforts and those fighting legal challenges need support.
 The Interfaith Alliance for Climate Justice has been set up to provide donations to all efforts.